LukeChannings/VibeServer/readme.md

 1. Switch from musicmetadata to taglib
 2. Find a way to determine track duration.
-3. Implement HTTP 206 Partial Content for streaming.
+3. Implement HTTP 206 Partial Content for streaming. --DONE--
 4. Implement directory watching.
 5. Test cross-platform.
 (Only tested on OS X presently.)